Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this article, we have performed a one-of-its-kind rigorous experimental study of three popular cloud \textit{FaaS workflow platforms} from AWS and Azure.
-Our detailed suite of realistic workflows with diverse functions, composition patterns and workloads have been invoked for $\approx 132k$ workflow instances and $\approx 5.8M$ function calls across three data center regions to reveal unique performance and scalability insights which have not been explored elsewhere.
-Our key observations are backed up by a detailed analysis based on the experiments, micro-benchmarks and platform design.
-These expose the \textit{good} (e.g., fast scaling on AWS, faster function execution on Azure), the \textit{bad} (e.g., lack of large message size in AWS, high execution time variability for Azure) and the \textit{ugly} (e.g., hardware heterogeneity within/across data centers, complex costing model of Azure).
+\modcminor{In this article, we have performed a comprehensive experimental study of three popular cloud \textit{FaaS workflow platforms} from AWS and Azure.
+Our suite of realistic workflows with diverse functions, composition patterns and workloads were invoked for \modc{$\approx 139k$ workflow instances} and $\approx 5.8M$ function calls across three regions to reveal performance and scalability characteristics across these platforms.
+Our observations are supported by detailed experiments, micro-benchmarks and platform design analysis.
+These expose the \textit{good} (e.g., rapid stable scaling on AWS, faster per-function execution on Azure), the \textit{bad} (e.g., message size limits in AWS, execution variability in Azure), and the \textit{ugly} (e.g., hardware heterogeneity across regions, complex pricing structures).}

-Our observations offer practical benefits for developers, researchers and Cloud providers alike. \textit{Developers} and be guided in the choice of CSP based on the scaling required for their workloads, workflow complexity, payload sizes, and cost management.
-While AWS offers several obvious advantages, its slower performance for function execution and higher cost for complex workflows offers Azure Netherite an edge. \textit{Researchers} have the opportunity to design scheduling heuristics that leverage these insights, e.g., to automatically select the best CSP for a workflow and workload, selection of data centers, and even partitioning of the workflow across two CSPs~\cite{xfaas}.
-Pre-warming strategies for workflows to avoid cascading cold-starts can also be explored.
-Lastly, \textit{Cloud Service Providers} have the opportunity to fix some of their shortcomings, such as hardware heterogeneity and poor scaling causing high variability and non-deterministic SLAs for their customers, and complex and opaque pricing mechanisms.